 Being able to see and understand how selfish desires and attachments are the real, underlying cause of most of our suffering in life.
 And how by letting go of selfish desires and attachments we can gradually begin acquiring true and lasting spiritual happiness.
 (Essentially, it means understanding the implications of the Four Noble Truths.)

 Consciously and sincerely renouncing our selfish desires and attachments, as well as sincerely committing ourselves to a selfless life of loving kindness, compassion, helpfulness, goodwill and harmlessness towards others.
 The emphasis here is on sincerely making a commitment and following through with our good intentions.
-In other words, it's all about sincerity.
+It's one of the most important steps of all because little can be achieved without sincerity.

 Speaking kindly, compassionately & truthfully in a gentle, friendly way that brings people together in harmonious cooperation, while refraining from lies, gossip, idle chatter, or speech that pits one person or group against another or causes problems in society.
 Thus, it is important to use words that are pleasant, honest, caring, sincere, meaningful, diplomatic and helpful which help to bring people and groups together in loving harmony.